-- Cheating

-- Copying

-- Aiding another learner during a written or practical examination

-- Plagiarism

-- Failure to acknowledge the contribution of AI

-- Sharing assignments or project work with other learners - Falsely claiming to have carried out assignments, work based learning, projects etc. - Misrepresentation - Bribery - Falsification - Personating or other such form of deception.
+- Cheating - Copying - Aiding another learner during a written or practical examination - Plagiarism - Sharing assignments or project work with other learners - Falsely claiming to have carried out assignments, work-based learning, projects etc. - Misrepresentation - Bribery - Falsification - Personating or other such form of deception.
 Personation will be treated as serious misconduct. - Breaching the security and integrity of any assessment in any way or by any means. - Any other behaviour, deception or false claim that manipulates or breaches assessment practice and result outcomes